 Call for Abstract

-13th World Heart Congress, will be organized around the theme “Pulsating Progress: Advancements Shaping the Future of Cardiology”
+14th World Heart Congress, will be organized around the theme “Innovations in Cardiovascular Medicine: Bridging Science and Practice”

 Submit your abstract to any of the mentioned tracks.